White House Defies Courts as Chaos, Protests, and Lawsuits Erupt Over Immigration Ban

 Late Sunday, Senate Foreign Relations Committee Chairman Bob Corker, (R-Tenn.), said the Trump administration should “immediately” revise the executive order.

+Later Sunday evening, Homeland Security Secretary John Kelly, in his first public comment since Trump signed the order, said in a brief statement: “I hereby deem the entry of lawful permanent residents to be in the national interest.”
+Barring “significant derogatory information,” permanent legal status will now factor positively into case-by-case determinations, he said.

-Current and former senior officials in the State Department and Department of Homeland Security told Foreign Policy that U.S. immigration and national security policy has been reduced to utter chaos.
+Still, current and former senior officials in the State Department and Department of Homeland Security told Foreign Policy that U.S. immigration and national security policy has been reduced to utter chaos.
 DHS officials are struggling to keep up with civil rights complaints pouring in, and guidance on implementation remains hazy, haphazard and even contradictory.

 Veteran officials who normally would have reviewed the order’s language to ensure smooth implementation and avoid potential litigation have been cut out of the typical process by the Trump administration — or simply overruled, current and former officials told FP.

-Note: This story was updated at 6:30 p.m.